1alimeg/Fossa-Force/Requirements/feature_list.md

 >   - email or other notification letting the user know of their DENIED application status.
 >   - notification module on usre screen updates status to DENIED locks account down or other action to be taken.

+> ### 🟢administrator views list of all approved students that they are monitoring
 >
+>- administrator previously logged in
+>- user select to view "Main" portal from website sidebar
+>- website sends request to database to query for all approved students affiliated with that institution or Administrator
+>- list and relevent data as stipulated by the "Main" view is returned to webserver
+>- website loaded and populates view with list of all students returned by the database
+>- relevant data is displayed accordingly for each student
+>- each student in this list can be selected which will open up a more detailed view
+>   - particular student will be queried in the database with all data for that student being used for populate a dashboard for that particular student.

+> ### 🟢administrator filters list of students based on predefined filters
+>
+>- administrator previously logged in
+>- administrator previously selected to view "Main" list of students
+>- administrator selects drop down bar to filter list of students
+>- list of predetermined filters displayed to the administrator
+>- each filters logic has been determined programatically
+>- a filter is selected, and the predefined query is sent to the database
+>- query results are sent to the webserver to populate the administrators view with

+> ### 🟠User adds new friend to friend group
+>
+>- user previously logs in
+>- user selects friend list from sidebar button
+>- user selects "add" button within the friend view
+>- search bar appears in view
+>- user enters in username of friend
+>- database queried for that particular username
+>- FOUND - small icon displaying that user with an add button beside their name
+>   - user responds by clicking add button
+>   - users affiliated with one another in the database or added to their respsective friend groups within the program.
+>- NOT FOUND - message returned to the user stating "No such username found"

+> ### 🟠User adds new friend to friend group
+>
+>- user previously logs in
+>- user selects friend list from sidebar button
+>- list of current friends queried from database and populated friend list
+>- icon for "..." is presented at the end of each other
+>- user selected this button and is presented with a menu with multiple option
+>   - one of these options is to remove friend
+>- user selects remove friend button from this list
+>- prompt is displayed to the user asking "are you sure you would like to remove this friend from your friend list?"
+>- OK is selected
+>   - prompt disappears
+>   - the friend will become unaffiliated with this user and the database will be updated
+>- CANCEL is selected
+>   - the prompt disappears
+>   - no update made to the database and the friend remains in that users group.